EricDarve/NLA/content/LU and determinant.md

 $$
 \det(A) = \det(L) \det(U)
 $$
-For a triangular matrix, the determinant is the product of the diagonal entries. $L$ has 1 along its diagonal.
+For a triangular matrix, the determinant is the [[Determinant|product of the diagonal entries]]. $L$ has 1 along its diagonal.

 [[Determinant]], [[Triangular factorization]]